jetlime/INF554-project/README.md

     Hypertuning the Random Forest regressor including the according data pipeline.
     - **./xgb-tuning**
     Hypertuning the XG Boosting regressor including the according data pipeline.
+    - **./data-analysis**
+    All scripts that were used to generate figures and help us understand the data.
+        - ***time-vis.py***
+        A data visualisation script investigating the results of transforming and combining UNIX time data
         - ***correlation.py***
         A script to plot all the correlation plots and correlation matrices of the original and engineered features
         - ***normalisation.py***
         A script to inspect the data distribution of certain features and the effect of given normalisation techniques.
 - **./figs**
 - **./models**
 - **./results**